wipu/iwant/README.md

 Plese see [iwant-build.org](http://iwant-build.org) for more information.

-This is a clone from [sourceforge](http://iwant.sourceforge.net).
+**NOTE** This is a clone from [sourceforge](http://iwant.sourceforge.net).
 Things don't yet work in this git clone (there are still dependencies to svn), but migration is in progress.